-Spain is the cradle of universal renowned writers such as Miguel de Cervantes, Juan Ramón Jiménez and Federico García Lorca, among many others.
-Today, our country continues to have many great authors.
-Spain is also the ninth largest publishing market in the world.
-Eduardo Mendoza, Arturo Pérez-Reverte (the Spanish current author with more translated works), Almudena Grandes, Manuel Rivas, Javier Marías and Carlos Ruiz Zafón are some of narrative authors who have succeeded across the globe.
-Furthermore, Spanish 'best-selling' writers such as María Dueñas, with El Tiempo entre costuras (The Time in Between), and Dolores Redondo, with La Trilogía del Baztán (The Baztan Trilogy), stand out worldwide.
+Spain was the birthplace of universally celebrated writers such as Miguel de Cervantes, Juan Ramón Jiménez and Federico García Lorca, to mention but a few, and it is still home to a multitude of outstanding authors.
+It of course follows that Spain is also the ninth largest publishing market in the world.
+Eduardo Mendoza, Arturo Pérez-Reverte—the contemporary Spanish author with the most translated works—Almudena Grandes, Manuel Rivas, Javier Marías and Carlos Ruiz Zafón are just some of the Spanish novelists who have enjoyed worldwide success, not to mention international best-sellers by Spaniards, such as The Time in Between by María Dueñas and the Baztán Trilogy by Dolores Redondo.

-Flamenco, ballet and contemporary dance are part of the dance tradition in Spain.
-In this regard, our country has world-class dancers such as Víctor Ullate, Nacho Duato, Tamara Rojo, Ángel Corella, Lucía Lacarra and Igor Yebra, in classical and contemporary dance.
-In 2010, flamenco was declared Intangible Cultural Heritage of Humanity by UNESCO.
-It represents one of the greatest treasures of Spanish cultural heritage and it is the most international Spanish artistic expression.
-Sara Baras, Honorary Ambassador of Marca España, is one of the internationally well-known Spanish flamenco dancers.
-Last but not least, we should mention that the Spanish National Ballet is the great ambassador of Spanish dance all over the world.
+Flamenco, ballet and contemporary dance are all part of the dance culture in Spain.
+Our country has world-class classical and contemporary dancers such as Víctor Ullate, Nacho Duato, Tamara Rojo, Ángel Corella, Lucía Lacarra and Igor Yebra.
+Flamenco, which was declared an Intangible Cultural Heritage of Humanity by UNESCO in 2010, is one of the greatest treasures of Spanish culture and perhaps the most internationally renowned Spanish art form.
+One of the most internationally celebrated Spanish flamenco dancers is Sara Baras, who is also an Honorary Ambassador for Marca España.
+Last but by no means least, the Spanish National Ballet is the great exponent of Spanish dance all over the world.

-The Spanish talent and creativity has highlighted throughout the film's history.
-We have many professionals who succeed in Spain and abroad, both in front of and behind the cameras.
-The filmmaker, Luis Buñuel was a pioneer and a master of many other talents such as Pedro Almodóvar, Álex de la Iglesia, Julio Medem, Alejandro Amenábar, Juan Antonio Bayona and Isabel Coixet.
-Spanish actors such as Antonio Banderas, Penélope Cruz, Javier Bardem, Victoria Abril, Carmen Maura and Eduardo Noriega are also presented in the world's screens.
+Through their talent and creativity, Spaniards have left an unmistakable mark on the history of film.
+In today’s world, many Spanish professionals are enjoying enormous success in Spain and abroad, both in front of and behind the cameras.
+On the filmmaking side, one cannot avoid mentioning Luis Buñuel, who was a pioneer, and who was followed by many other Spanish talents such as Pedro Almodóvar, Álex de la Iglesia, Julio Medem, Alejandro Amenábar, Juan Antonio Bayona and Isabel Coixet.
+Spanish actors are also global film stars, including Antonio Banderas, Penélope Cruz, Javier Bardem, Victoria Abril, Carmen Maura and Eduardo Noriega.

-Spanish music has always been composed by brilliant artists who have crossed borders such as Raphael, who continues to succeed in every concert; Joaquín Sabina, Joan Manuel Serrat, Julio Iglesias, Luz Casal, Alejandro Sanz, Enrique Iglesias, Manolo García, David Bisbal and Fito, among many others.
-We also have popular groups such as Vetusta Morla, Russian Red, Amaral, M Clan, Extremoduro, Fangoria and Maldita Nerea.
+Spain has always had magnificent musicians who have transcended borders.
+We have soloists such as Raphael, who continues to sell out concerts, Joaquín Sabina, Joan Manuel Serrat, Julio Iglesias, Luz Casal, Alejandro Sanz, Enrique Iglesias, Manolo García, David Bisbal and Fito, among many others.
+We also have hit groups such as Vetusta Morla, Russian Red, Amaral, M Clan, Extremoduro, Fangoria and Maldita Nerea.

-In terms of both lyric and classical music, our most international tenor is Plácido Domingo along with Montserrat Caballé, Josep Carreras, Ainhoa Arteta, María Bayo and José Bros.
-But there are also new talents such as Celso Albelo, Simón Órfila and Mariola Cantarero.
-In the field of direction and musical composition, we should highlight three great names.
-On the one hand, Inma Shara, who is one of the most recognized orchestra conductors of international classical music and she has been awarded with the European Excellence Award.
-On the other hand, the two young composers and orchestra conductors Fernando Velázquez and Lucas Vidal, who have millions of spectators and captivates Hollywood with their soundtracks.
+In opera, and classical music in general, Spain has a number of well-established stars, including our most internationally renowned tenor Plácido Domingo, along with Montserrat Caballé, Josep Carreras, Ainhoa Arteta, María Bayo and José Bros.
+But we also have new talents such as Celso Albelo, Simón Órfila and Mariola Cantarero.
+Of our music directors and composers, three names in particular stand out: Inma Shara, one of the most internationally celebrated conductors of classical music and recipient of a European Excellence Award, and two young composers and conductors, Fernando Velázquez and Lucas Vidal, whose soundtracks have charmed audiences of millions and captivated Hollywood.

-The quality and design of Spanish creators shine worldwide.
-Since the beginning of this industry, Spain has been at the design’s top level thanks to Cristóbal Balenciaga, Manuel Pertegaz, Paco Rabanne, Armand Basi and Elio Berhanyer.
-Afterwards, Jesus del Pozo, Adolfo Domínguez and Pedro del Hierro continued to internationalize Spanish fashion.
-In recent years, Amaya Arzuaga, Purificación García, Manuel Mota (Pronovias), Juan Duyos, Juanjo Oliva, Devota & Lomba, David Delfín and Custo Dalmau have succeeded in catwalks all over the world.
-Young talents such as Roberto Etxeberria, Álex Vidal, Jorge Acuña, María Escoté, Nacho Aguayo and Palomo Spain demonstrate that the Spanish fashion industry have a bright future in our country.
-If we talk about the footwear sector, we cannot forget to mention Manolo Blahnik, from Canary Islands, who is one of the most prestigious footwear designers worldwide.
+Spanish creators have triumphed worldwide with their high quality original designs.
+Since the industry emerged, Spain has been at the forefront of design thanks to the talents of Cristóbal Balenciaga, Manuel Pertegaz, Paco Rabanne, Armand Basi and Elio Berhanyer.
+Their legacy has been further cemented by Jesus del Pozo, Adolfo Domínguez and Pedro del Hierro, who have continued to internationalize Spanish fashion.
+More recently, Amaya Arzuaga, Purificación García, Manuel Mota (Pronovias), Juan Duyos, Juanjo Oliva, Devota & Lomba, David Delfín and Custo Dalmau have all dazzled on catwalks the world over.
+Young stars such as Roberto Etxeberria, Álex Vidal, Jorge Acuña, María Escoté, Nacho Aguayo and Palomo Spain reflect the promising future for that the Spanish fashion industry.
+In footwear, we cannot fail to mention Manolo Blahnik, from the Canary Islands, who is one of the most prestigious footwear designers in the world.

-The Spanish creativity also triumphs in architecture thanks to our entrepreneurship character and ingenuity.
-There are relevant projects and initiatives abroad which are Marca España because they mix avant-garde technique and design.
-Rafael Moneo, Juan Herreros, Guillermo Vázquez Consuegra, Antonio Cruz and Antonio Ortiz and Santiago Calatrava have designed emblematic architectural works around the world.
+Spanish creativity also extends into architecture thanks to our spirit of enterprise and innovation.
+Major projects and initiatives abroad mix cutting-edge technique and design to promote Spanish workmanship.
+Rafael Moneo, Juan Herreros, Guillermo Vázquez Consuegra, Antonio Cruz, Antonio Ortiz and Santiago Calatrava have all designed iconic architecture which can be seen around the world.

 Spanish cuisine is full of creativity.
-The word ‘tapa’ does not need translation to be understood everywhere.
-In fact, this little snack is one of the best Marca España ambassadors.
-Traditional recipes and innovative gourmet cuisine live together in Spanish gastronomy.
-Juan Mari Arzak, Pedro Subijana, Martín Berasategui, Ferrán Adriá, the Roca brothers, Andoni Luis Aduriz, Carme Ruscalleda, Sergi Arola, Daviz Muñoz, Paco Roncero, Elena Arzak, Eneko Atxa, Susi Díaz, Ángel León and Dani García are some of the chefs who have helped to place Spanish cuisine on the world’s podium.
+The word ‘tapa’ does not need to be translated to be understood anywhere in the world.
+In fact, these little delicacies are some of the best ambassadors of Spain in the world.
+Spanish cuisine is a rich mix, all the way from traditional recipes to ground-breaking gourmet food.
+Juan Mari Arzak, Pedro Subijana, Martín Berasategui, Ferrán Adriá, the Roca brothers, Andoni Luis Aduriz, Carme Ruscalleda, Sergi Arola, Daviz Muñoz, Paco Roncero, Elena Arzak, Eneko Atxa, Susi Díaz, Ángel León and Dani García are just some of the chefs who have taken Spanish cuisine to the highest level.